Parallel tree algorithms for AMR and non-standard data access: Introduction

 When writing data to permanent storage, it is an advantage for testing and general reproducibility if the output format is independent of the number of processes und the partition of elements that has been used to compute it.
-Devising such a format for a single tree is not hard.
-For a forest encoded with minimal metadata, however, such a logic becomes surprisingly involved.
-We devote \secref{partindep} to develop a parallel algorithm just to obtain the global number of elements per tree, which is then sufficient to write partition-independent meta information.--- This feature enables loading and decoding the mesh on arbitrary process counts.
-We discuss extensions to save and load not just the mesh, but also fixed-size and variable-size per-element application data in a partition-independent way.
+While devising such a format for a single tree is not hard, it becomes more involved for a forest encoded with minimal metadata.
+Another problem related to partitioning is the transfer of fixed- and variable-sized per-element data, which most applications will allocate in their own memory space.
+For this data, no direct repartitioning interface has been available so far.
+We propose two minimal parallel algorithms that perform these tasks in \secref{partindep}.